Skip to main content Skip to footer

 Quality Assurance of Building Energy Certificates in England and Wales

-For non-domestic energy assessments in England and Wales DLUHC has issued revised Scheme Operating Requirements (SORs) for producers of Energy Performance Certificates, Display Energy Certificates and Air Conditioning Inspectors.
+For non-domestic energy assessments in England and Wales MHCLG has issued revised Scheme Operating Requirements (SORs) for producers of Energy Performance Certificates, Display Energy Certificates and Air Conditioning Inspectors.
 These requirements, effective from 1 July 2019, are to be implemented by ALL Energy Assessor Schemes to ensure and maintain consistency.

 For further information on the SORs, please click here.